• Skip to primary navigation

 Yarn: Knit Picks Brava Worsted (Worsted Weight #4)

-I am definitely going to keep this free C2C crochet alphabet pattern in mind the next time I need to decorate a room or throw a party.
+I am going to keep this free C2C crochet alphabet pattern in mind the next time I need to decorate a room or throw a party.
 There are a lot of great applications for this design.
-I would use it to make a monogram wall hanging, a giant Happy Birthday sign, or a cute sign for the kitchen that says “EAT!”
+I might use it to make a monogram wall hanging, a giant Happy Birthday sign, or a cute sign for the kitchen that says “EAT!”

 Designer: Eye Love Knots